Eyob94/shush-rs/README.md

-# shush
+# shush-rs

 A Rust crate designed to manage sensitive data securely by leveraging memory protection mechanisms.
 It extends the functionality of the [secrecy](https://crates.io/crates/secrecy) crate to provide enhanced security features using memory locking and protection techniques.
-Specifically, `shush` ensures that secrets are kept safe from unauthorized access and are properly zeroized when no longer needed.
+Specifically, `shush-rs` ensures that secrets are kept safe from unauthorized access and are properly zeroized when no longer needed.

 ### Brief overview